jermware/jermware.github.io/projects/gjICE.md

 **Information**
 No personal information or location data are collected.

 We collect anonymous usage data for private analytics to help understand how the app is used and to support future developments.
-This is done by incrementing a number whenever you use certain features, but we only do a +1 on aggregated global counters so we have no idea who sent the event.
+We have no idea who sent the data and they and cannot be traced back to you.

 The usage data are not used for marketing, tracking, advertisement or anything alike.